 Dulwich Park's gates open daily at 7.30am.
-Closing times vary throughout the year, so please see our opening times page for more information.
+Closing times vary throughout the year - see our opening times page for more information.

 College Road, SE21

-Entrances - College Gate, College Road, Queen Mary’s Gate & Rosebery Gate.
+Entrances - College Gate, College Road, Queen Mary’s Gate and Rosebery Gate.
 Dulwich Common, Court Lane Gate, Court Lane and Fireman’s Alley via Lordship Lane

 How to get there